reitera11/Process-Scheduler-Simulator/README.md

    ~waiting time: 1.5
 ~turnaround time: 4.75
 ```
 The timeline shows the process and the time it started executing, that is to say: this timeline shows that between time `0` and time 5 process `A` was executing, then at time `5` process `B` started executing till time 8.
 Process `C` starts executing at time `8` and is of length 2, thus at time `10` it has finished executing and the CPU is idle since process `D` does not arrive till time `12`.
 The idleness of the CPU is represented by a process label of `NONE`, while the execution of all processes is represented by a process label of `END`  both of which are specified as preprocessor directives and can be changed as the user desires.
+The preceding tilde indicates the waiting and turnaround time values are averages.

 ## Scheduler1.3
-An extension of Scheduler 1.2, Scheduler1.3 implements average waiting and turnaround times.
+An extension of Scheduler 1.2, Scheduler1.3 implements average waiting and turnaround times for all scheduling algorithms.

 ## Scheduler1.2
 Scheduler 1.2 implements FSFC, SJF and Round Robin scheduling.
 Example input and output files ([*inputProcesses.txt*](Scheduler1.2/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.2/outputProcesses.txt)) are included in the repository folder.
 Furthermore, an image ([*roundRobinExample.png*](Scheduler1.2/roundRobinExample.png)) [1], is also included in the repository folder.